The Justice Tour Brings Health, Knowledge, and Opportunity to Kids

 Advancing Health Equity Through Food System Change

-We are a nonprofit advancing food equity and nutrition security by working at the intersection of public health, education and policy.
-We start with dairy because of its outsized impact on health and access, and we equip individuals, universities, and governments with the tools to make evidence-based, systemic change for good.
+We are a nonprofit advancing food equity and nutrition security by working at the intersection of public health, education, and policy.
+We start with dairy because of its outsized impact on human health and the injustice it perpetuates in marginalized communities.
+We equip individuals, universities, and governments with the tools to make evidence-based, systemic change for good.

 Science-based.
 Equity-driven.
 Built for global impact.